 If you’ve made too many payments to the SLC, you should be able to get the money refunded.
 They may contact you directly to let you know how to get a refund, or you may need to contact them.

-Before you start making additional payments on your student loan, it can be useful to see if there are any other debts that would benefit from being cleared first.
+Before you make additional payments on your student loan, consider any other debts you have and if it'd make sense to clear them first.
 These could be debts which charge a higher interest rate and are ultimately costing you more money.